SonarSource/gh-action-lt-backlog/MoveCardAfterReview-v2/ReadMe.md

 # MoveCardAfterReview - V2

-Assign fixed issue or PR card to PR author and move the card to the `In Progress` or `Review approved` column.
+Assign a fixed issue or a PR card to the PR author and move the card to the `In Progress` or `Review approved` column.

-If relevant card does not exist, a new one is created in the selected GitHub project column.
+If the relevant card does not exist, a new one is created in the selected GitHub project column.

 When PR contains one or more `Fixes #...` in the description, all referenced issues are moved.
-Otherwise, card for the standalone PR itself is moved.
+Otherwise, the card for the standalone PR itself is moved.

 ## Inputs